kirstentai/kirstentai/README.md

 I'm a final year Bachelor of Data Science student interested in data-driven decision making.
 Currently a data scientist at [ARCx DAO](https://arcx.money/).
-Early 2021, I was a data product intern for First Circle, where I led and built an OCR product to help approve loans within a day by reducing document processing time.
-I also conducted sentiment analysis on Zendesk customer data to help Sales increase efficacy.

 ### In here you'll find projects I've worked on for fun. 👩‍💻